Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

-where \(\pm\) is the product of all the detectors that have clicked.
-The detailed calculation and density matrix elements \(D_{k,l}\) and \(\alpha\) can be found in Ref.~\cite{ART}.
 Ideally, the only non-zero elements are \(D_{0,1}=D_{1,0}=\alpha=1/2\), which corresponds to the Bell states \(\sqrt{2} \ket{\Psi_{\pm}} = \ket{0,1} \pm \ket{1,0}\).
-We analyze the duration of the single link entanglement generation \(T_{\text{SL}}\) of the protocol in Ref.~\cite{ART}, where we account for parallelization of the different entanglement generation steps using results from Refs.~\cite{jiang-2007-fast_robus_approac_to_long,coopmans-2022-improv_analy_bound_deliv_times,avis-2024-asymm_node_placem_fiber_based_quant_networ}.
-We take the ENs time-scale as dominated by the ion-emission and the BBs by the quantum and classical communication time, estimated by twice the light propagation time from the nodes to the heralding station.
+The detailed calculation and density matrix elements \(D_{k,l}\) and \(\alpha\), as well as the analysis of the duration of different entanglement generation protocols can be found in Ref.~\cite{ART}, where we account for parallelization of the different entanglement generation steps using results from Refs.~\cite{jiang-2007-fast_robus_approac_to_long,coopmans-2022-improv_analy_bound_deliv_times,avis-2024-asymm_node_placem_fiber_based_quant_networ}.
+We take the ENs time-scale to be dominated by the ion-emission and the BBs by the quantum and classical communication time, estimated by twice the light propagation time from the nodes to the heralding station.
 The BB generation rate is directly enhanced by multiplexing via \(N_{\text{BB}}\) modes.
-Additionally, the duration scales with the inverse of the first and second swap probability (which are limited by the memory efficiency and given in Ref.~\cite{ART}).
+Additionally, the duration scales with the inverse of the first and second swap probability (which are limited by the memory efficiency).